cuthbertLab/music21/music21/doc/html/_sources/moduleMeter.txt

         .. method:: partitionByCount(countRequest, loadDefault=True)

-            This will destroy any struct in the _partition
+            This will destroy any structure in the _partition

             >>> a = MeterSequence('4/4')
             >>> a.partitionByCount(2)